top of page

 Good fiction = being there

-Does the condition called Déjà vu sound familiar to you?
+Do the words Déjà vu sound familiar to you?

 Describe to your readers what is happening so vividly that when they find themselves in a similar place in real life sometime in the future, they'll say, “Wait a minute—I’ve been here before.”